-- Solar photovoltaics: ~120 megawatts (MW) and 10,760 customer-generators; note that: - \circ Group Net Metering accounts for an additional ~1.5 MW serving 56 customers; and - \circ Sixteen residential customers, in addition to solar photovoltaics, also have battery storage systems with a cumulative capacity of 175 kilowatts (an average size of ~11 kilowatts per customer). - Onsite wind: 412 kilowatts (kW) and 72 customer-generators. - "Other" technologies (presumably, small hydro or qualifying combined heat and power systems, or "CHP"): ~17.5 megawatts (MW) and 55 customer-generators.
+- Solar photovoltaics: ~120 megawatts (MW) and 10,760 customer-generators; note that: - Group Net Metering accounts for an additional ~1.5 MW serving 56 customers; and - Sixteen residential customers, in addition to solar photovoltaics, also have battery storage systems with a cumulative capacity of 175 kilowatts (an average size of ~11 kilowatts per customer). - Onsite wind: 412 kilowatts (kW) and 72 customer-generators. - "Other" technologies (presumably, qualifying combined heat and power systems, or "CHP"): ~17.5 megawatts (MW) and 55 customer-generators.